Social media is taking over the world. And social media stocks are benefitting.

 Social media has never been more prominent.
-The president of the United States’ favorite platform is Twitter and he issued an executive order to ban the use of Chinese-owned short-video sharing app TikTok in the U.S. Facebook is richer and more polarizing than ever, especially as the election approaches.
-“The Social Dilemma,” a critically acclaimed documentary about the nefarious intentions of the big social media companies, is one of the most-watched movies on Netflix right now.
+The former president of the United States famously used Twitter as a daily megaphone for all his latest thoughts, for better or worse depending on which end of the political spectrum you fall.
+Facebook is richer and more polarizing than ever.
+“The Social Dilemma,” a critically acclaimed documentary about the nefarious intentions of the big social media companies, was one of the most-watched movies on Netflix last year.
 So it’s no wonder that social media stocks are faring well.

 But did you know just how well they’re doing this year?

-The Global X Social Media ETF (SOCL), whose holdings include the top social media stocks from around the world (namely in the U.S. and China), is up 42% this year, versus a 24% run-up in the tech-heavy Nasdaq.
-Going back even further, SOCL is up 62% in the last two years, versus a 45% jump in the Nasdaq.
-In the last five years, the outperformance of social media stocks compared to their index is 175% to 140%.
+The Global X Social Media ETF (SOCL), whose holdings include the top social media stocks from around the world (namely in the U.S. and China), is up 31% in the last year, better than the 27.5% run-up in the tech-heavy Nasdaq.
+Going back even further, SOCL is up 101% in the last two years, versus a 91% jump in the Nasdaq.
 So this is not a new phenomenon.

-However, this year’s outperformance has been far more pronounced.
-And it could continue that way in the coming years as social media continues to take over the world – for better or worse.
+Expect it to continue that way in the coming years as social media continues to take over the world – again, for better or worse.

 Social Media Stock #1: Snap Inc. (SNAP)

 Remember Snap Inc.?
 It’s the company that owns Snapchat, the app that allows you to show photos and videos that “disappear” after a short period of time.
 SNAP stock came public to much fanfare in February 2017 before completely melting down in the wake of this overhyped IPO, falling from 27 to 11 a share in its first six months of trading.
-Now, for the first time, SNAP is approaching its IPO closing-day price well in the rearview mirror, reaching as high as 78 last month (it currently trades at 76).
+Now, SNAP has put its IPO closing-day price well in the rearview mirror, reaching as high as 78 last month (it currently trades at 76).

-With accelerating sales growth (+27% expected this year, +38% expected in 2021) and improvement on the bottom line, Snap Inc. finally looks stable.
+With accelerating sales growth (+46% last year, +67% expected in 2021) and improvement on the bottom line, Snap Inc. finally looks stable.
 And the chart is encouraging, despite plenty of ups and downs…

 Social Media Stock #3: Twitter (TWTR)

 Like Snap Inc., Twitter got off to a rocky start when it came public in late 2013.
 Four years after its market debut, TWTR was still trading at roughly half of its IPO price.
-There have been plenty of ups and downs since, revenues have stabilized the last couple years and the company has finally turned profitable, though both top and bottom lines will take a step back this year.
-Still, with strong growth expected to return in 2021, investors are looking forward, and TWTR stock is having a good year, despite topping out in February like most tech stocks.
+There have been plenty of ups and downs since, but revenues have stabilized the last couple years and the company has finally turned profitable.
+After a down 2020, strong top-line growth (36%) is expected to return this year, investors are looking forward, and TWTR stock is having a good year, despite topping out in February like most tech stocks.
 Trading right in the middle of a two-month range between 62 and 71, Twitter stock looks buyable here, and a break above 71 would be quite bullish.